-A Knowledge Cafe (also known as a Gurteen Knowledge Cafe) is a meeting of around 32 people.
-The format enables rich and rewarding conversations on a topic of mutual interest.
-Participants immerse themselves in the topic, share knowledge, hatch ideas, gain insights, acquire new perspectives, strengthen relationships, and establish new connections.
+A Knowledge Cafe is a type of meeting in which participants immerse themselves in a topic of common interest, share knowledge, hatch ideas, gain insights, acquire new perspectives, strengthen relationships, and establish new connections.#

-The originator of the Knowledge Cafe format is David Gurteen (pictured), an influential practitioner in the areas of knowledge management and conversational leadership.
+The originator of the Knowledge Cafe format is knowledge management and conversational leadership exponent David Gurteen (pictured).
 Over the course of 15 years, he has facilitated Knowledge Cafes in more than 30 countries.

 The Knowledge Cafe format